haimulos/mailerlite/README.md

 # Mailerlite hero section - Test assignment
-This a test assignment: redsign the MailerLite Hero section.
+This a test assignment: redesign the MailerLite Hero section.
 # mailerlite